CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

 ## Choose your PHP version

-Since January 2016, choosing a PHP version has gotten easier: just set the PHP_VERSION environment variable to one of the following values:
+Since January 2016, choosing a PHP version has gotten easier: just set the `PHP_VERSION` environment variable to one of the following values:

 - 5.6
 - 7.0
 - 7.1
+- 7.2

-By default, all new PHP applications are created with a default PHP_VERSION, set to 5.6.
+By default, all new PHP applications are created with a default `PHP_VERSION`, set to 5.6.
 You can of course change it whenever you want then redeploy your application to use the version you want.